harjothkhara/computer-science/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       print(f"Count: {count}"

-c) 0(n). this is a recursive function that's called once and grows proportional to n, or bunnies. the base case is 0(1) and doesn't matter in the calculation of big 0, it is however, important to the recursive call as this where it is trending towards and eventually returns once the basecase is met.
+c) 0(n).
+This is a recursive function that's called once and grows proportional to n, or bunnies.
+The base case is 0(1) and doesn't matter in the calculation of big 0, it is however, important to the recursive call as this where it is trending towards and eventually returns once the base case is met.

     def bunnyEars(bunnies, count):
         count += 1